securenetizen/cinematacms/README.md

 #### 6. Community Screening Features
 - Implement tools for online community screening and small film festival events

+## 🤝Paid Development Opportunities💼

+In addition to volunteer contributions, CinemataCMS offers paid development opportunities specifically for Southeast Asian developers.
+These opportunities are part of our commitment to supporting regional tech talent.

+### How it works:
+- Specific roadmap features may be designated for paid development
+- Southeast Asian developers can apply through our [Expression of Interest Form](https://airtable.com/app4WS5NS7qe0Pc7s/pagHGqVvJ3PbaBHfS/form)
+- Selection is based on relevant skills, experience, and commitment to the project's vision

+Note that many features and improvements remain open for volunteer contributions from our global community.

 ## Installation
 The instructions have been tested on Ubuntu 22.04.
 Make sure no other services are running in the system, specifically no nginx/Postgresql, as the installation script will install them and replace any configs.